How to Convert a Spreadsheet Worksheet to JSON Using Aspose.Cells Cloud API

 - Reporting pipelines – Feed worksheet data directly into analytics engines that accept JSON input without intermediate CSV steps.

-Why should you use the Convert Worksheet To Json API?
+Why should you use the Convert Worksheet to JSON API?

 - Zero‑upload workflow – Process local files in the cloud without first uploading them to storage, saving bandwidth and storage costs.